Now we have a problem in making our power credible, and Vietnam is the place. — President John F. Kennedy, June 1961.

 In cities and towns across the United States, about 14 hours behind us East coast time, a casualty officer and chaplain were getting notifications of the men who were KIA here last night.

 When teams were formed, near the hometowns of the fallen, they were triple checking addresses before ringing the doorbells where next of kin Mothers, Fathers, Wives and others were about to get the worst news possible.
+“The Secerat of the Army has aked me to express his deepest regrets . . .”
+Well that’s about all the next of kin remebered.
 Outside of yesterday’s ambush — these officers were tasked with the worst duty in all the U.S. Army.

 It is sometimes said, military service is the least “individual” undertaking.
 The individual must, of necessity, always remain “expendable,” to be sacrificed, if necessary, for the greater good — the mission must be accomplished for the nation to survive.
 Over time, that principle of supreme sacrifice by the individual has been turned on its head.
 The Vietnam War greatly precipitated that reversal.
 (Partiality from What Remains by Sarah E. Wagner.)

-I bummed a ride back to An Khe in the general’s command helicopter.
+The whine of turbine from the general’s helicopter brought me back to the reality of my job.
+It was time for me to move on to another story about, the (quickly becomig) famous 1st Cav.
+So, I bummed a ride back to An Khe with the biggest scoop I’d get during my 12-month tour.
 After the pilot twisted the throttle to 6,600 rpm, pivoted, and lifted us from the erstwhile battlefield at 2-Gs, an olive drab poncho liner fluttered among the dust and debris, above the hallowed ground.

 I kept my eyes on the men — what remained of 1st Platoon — until they shrank, then disappeared in the distance.
 For the brave soldiers who fought and died there; I will revere and cherish for all time.